 Components of the EPI family budgets

-Fair market rent estimates are generally provided at the 40th percentile of rental costs—the dollar amount below which 40 percent of standard-quality rental units are rented.
-HUD also provides the 50th percentile of rental costs for metro area.
-In fiscal year 2018, seven metro areas had data available only at the 50th percentile.
+Fair market rent estimates are provided at the 40th percentile of rental costs—the dollar amount below which 40 percent of standard-quality rental units are rented.

 Finally, since FMRs within metro areas are provided at the metropolitan level only, counties within the same metro area all have the same FMR value.
-We adjust these numbers to create county-level variation using county-level ACS median gross rent data.
+We adjust these numbers to create county-level variation using county-level ACS median gross rent data (Census ACS 2022).
 We create a metro-level population-weighted average rent, and then apply the ratio of ACS metro rent to ACS county-within-metro rent to each county FMR that is calculated at the metro level.

 Family food costs are constructed from data for the categories child age 4–5 and child age 6–8 and from averages of male and female data at age 12–13, age 14–18, and age 19–50.